Massage Therapy Schools

 How much does massage therapy school cost?

 With massage schools national average of 500-600 hours, tuition is generally between $6,000-$11,000 including textbooks and supplies.
 Accredited massage therapy school students could be qualified for various forms of financial assistance so be sure to ask for help at your school's financial aid office.
+For help finding and receiving grants and scholarships for massage school, see our full Financial Aid Guide.

 In 2015, the average salary of a licensed massage therapist was $38,040 per year and $18.29 per hour.